≡ Menu

 Osteoarthritis is particularly…

 Dangerous because many owners will attribute the clinical signs (stiffness in the joints, problems getting up or down, less active than they used to be) to old age.
-Such conditions often worsen over time and in this case the dog is often suffering intense pain before a diagnosis is made.
+Such conditions often worsen over time; in this case, the dog often suffers intense pain before a diagnosis is made.
 Don’t be the pet owner that misses the signs.
 Take your dog to the vet regularly, especially into their old age.

 • An infection,